devenzonascimento/frontend-mentor-pages/junior/crowdfunding-product-page-main/README-template.md

-# Frontend Mentor - Interactive pricing component solution
+# Frontend Mentor - Crowdfunding product page solution

-This is a solution to the [Interactive pricing component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
+This is a solution to the [Crowdfunding product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/crowdfunding-product-page-7uvcZe7ZR).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents